 Deerfield Beach Incorrect Diagnosis Lawyer

 Doctors, nurses, and other medical professionals render medical diagnoses on a daily basis.
 However, sometimes a doctor becomes negligent in their examination or testing of a patient, and this can lead to an incorrect diagnosis of a medical problem.
 For some, this can lead to a worsening of their problem, secondary medical issues, or even death.
-At the Leifer Law Firm, our Deerfield Beach incorrect diagnosis lawyers know the pain that an incorrect diagnosis can cause and are here to help.
+At Leifer & Ramirez, our Deerfield Beach incorrect diagnosis lawyers know the pain that an incorrect diagnosis can cause and are here to help.

 Consequences of an Incorrect Diagnosis

 An incorrect diagnosis can have far reaching consequences for the patient and their family members.
 First, the medical issue that was misdiagnosed is not being treated.
 This can lead to complications with that medical problem or secondary issues that result from non-treatment.
 If a patient is prescribed medications for an incorrect diagnosis those can also cause secondary problems.

 When a patient is given an incorrect diagnosis, it almost always means additional medical bills, follow up diagnostic treatment to correct the misdiagnosis, and other costs.
 It can leave a patient out of work and facing the loss of wages.
 With an incorrect diagnosis a patient’s condition will suffer, and the pain and suffering caused can feel immeasurable.
 In some instances, it becomes too late to fix the issue and the patient dies.
 The family is then burdened with funeral costs, emotional distress, and the loss of a loved one.